stolostron/multicloud-operators-channel/README.md

 Check the [DEVELOPMENT Doc](docs/development.md) for how to build and make changes.

-Check the [CONTRIBUTING Doc](CONTRIBUTING.md) for how to contribute to the repo.
+Check the [CONTRIBUTING Doc](CONTRIBUTING.md) for how to contribute to the repository.

-You can reach the maintainers of this by raising issues.
-Slack communication is coming soon
+You can reach the maintainers of this project by raising issues.

-## Security Response
+## Security response

-Check the [Security Doc](SECURITY.md) if you've found a security issue.
+Check the [Security Doc](SECURITY.md) if you find a security issue.

 ## References